cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 5. **Racial Upgrade**.
 Conduct the "Unlock Racial Upgrades" step of the Status Phase.
 Players can only use their Trade Goods to pay.
 6. **Command Counters**.
 Players can redistribute the Command Counters on their race sheet.
 7. **Repair**.
 All units are repaired.
 8. **Start the game**.
 The prelude is over.
-Note that the rule saying player may not activate enemy Home Systems during the the first round of the game does not apply when using the prelude variant.
+Note that the rule saying player may not activate enemy Home Systems during the first round of the game does apply.
+Even if prelude roughly simulated the first two rounds, this will still technically be the first round of the game.

 <!-- <details>
 	<summary>TODO</summary>